 With new sales leadership in place, the business was concerned operations did not have the structure and processes in place to create the required production flow to support the Sales and EBITDA goals.

-Actions: Rapid Operations Diagnostic
+Actions: Operations Deep Dive

 - Mapped material movement, highlighting bottlenecks and backflow

 - Built capacity/labor planning model to quantify resource requirements for build plan